Budget vs luxury apartments in Dubai: Which fits your lifestyle?

 Luxury apartments for rent in Dubai may incur hefty electricity and water bills between AED 2,000 to AED 5,000 during peak summer months, while budget apartments average AED 800 to AED 1,200.

 District cooling in Dubai adds yet another layer to the expense sheet, especially in luxury developments.
-A real-world example shows that a one-bedroom apartment in Dubai Marina includes approximately AED 500 monthly for air conditioning, contributing to the overall cost gap between budget vs luxury apartments in Dubai.
+A one-bedroom apartment in Dubai Marina includes approximately AED 500 monthly for air conditioning, contributing to the overall cost gap between budget vs luxury apartments in Dubai.

 Key differences in costs between budget and luxury properties: